sara-service/workshop/Install_and_Configure_DSpace6_for_SARA.md

 ```

 ### Test your instance
-Please visit a web page of the DSpace server: http://vm-XXX-XXX.bwcloud.uni-ulm.de:8080/xmlui
+Open the start page of your DSpace server: http://vm-XXX-XXX.bwcloud.uni-ulm.de:8080/xmlui
 You should be able to login with your admin account.

 ## Configuration